 When you use a self-signed certificate the client user receives a warning message such as, Invalid Security Certificate.
 The client user must then accept the self-signed certificate when first connecting to the server in order to proceed.
 Allowing client users to select this option provides reduced security than other authorization methods.

 Verify that a CSR is available.
 See Create a Certificate Signing Request File.

-- Click Actions and select Self Sign Certificate for CSR from the drop-down menu.
+- From your selected CSR, click and select Self Sign Certificate for CSR.

-- Enter the number of days the self-sign certificate is valid.
+- Enter the number of days the self-signed certificate is valid.

 - Click Save.

-The self-signed certificate appears in the Certificate list.
-The certificate type is designated as self-signed.
+The self-signed certificate appears in the Certificates tab.